 Best Practice Network recognises that radicalisation can occur to an individual from any section of society and is not particular to any racial, ethnic or social group.
 We further recognise that in many instances the process of radicalisation is essentially one of grooming by others.

-Employee are signposted to additional free Home Office Prevent Duty training can be completed using this link:
+Free Home Office Prevent Duty training can be completed using this link:

 Prevent Awareness Online Training

 Definitions